littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+v?.?.? (?/?/?) - Fixes in create_country effect
+-Needed special case for Tradeways origins to not force an invalid government when using E&C.
+-Explicitly randomize civics as needed.

 v6.1.0 (7/19/24) - Built-In Adaptation to Ethics and Civics Classic -Using random_weight and ai_weight to null out incompatibility between civics and E&C ethics to avoid randomly-generated and AI-player empires with silly combinations of ethics and civics.
 -None of this will prevent players from making goofy combinations but whatever.